stormpath/stormpath.js/README.md

     password: 'hackerztheplanet'
   },
   function registerCallback(err,result){
-    if(result.verified){
+    if(result.redirectUrl){
-      // email verification workflow is NOT enabled for this account store,
+      // You will be given the redirectUrl if the email verification workflow is
+      // NOT enabled for this account store, in which case the user can now
-      // send the user to result.redirectUri
+      // continue to the redirectUrl
-      window.location.replace(result.redirectUri);
-    }else if(result.created){
+      window.location.replace(result.redirectUrl);
+    }else{
-      // tell the user to check their email for a verification link alert('Please check your email for a verification link.')
+      // tell the user to check their email for a verification link alert('Please check your email for a verification link.');
     }
   }
 )